department-of-veterans-affairs/va.gov-team/products/disability/526ez/Research/2023-05-526ezLandingPagesRedesign/research-plan.md

 **Screener for cohort 2 of mobile test** (3 people)

-- Do you primarily use your cellphone to browse the internet? yes but ok if no
+- Do you primarily use your cellphone to browse the internet? yes but OK if no

 - Are you in the age range of 55 or older? no